 My favorite post apocalyptic stories end on a slightly upbeat note.
 Eli finds a small community of normal people who are printing books.
 BBC’s Survivors find colonies here and there as they wander around the UK.
 Both the Postman and The Road Warrior end with the fact that these are stories of the Bad Old Days and life is better now.

-What matters in these stories is that our heroes face a new world unlike the old world.
+What matters in a Post Apocalyptic Story is that our heroes face a new world unlike the old world.
 We share the end of their world with them.
 We mourn the loss of family, fast food, cars, warmth in winter, clean water, new clothes, and so on so forth.
 We face the prospect that our hero might have to kill someone to survive and we can ponder what all this means and what we would do in a similar circumstance.

 One of my favorite scenes in Children of Man is when our hero meets with a Government agent who has moved into The Tate Modern and surrounded himself with works of art.
 My own idea was always to raid a military base and then move into the bunker that is the Kimbell Art Museum in Fort Worth.
 This would need to be a world where most everyone is dead and I can just walk in a pick up guns and ammo-but then why would need guns?
 To fight for the things that are still out there.